Media, Entertainment & Journalism Careers

 You’ll find these on the Vault website, which is free to Georgetown students.

-Free Press has details the major corporations that own the media.
+Vox has diagramed the major corporations that own the media

 Society of Professional Journalists (SPJ)—SPJ works to inspire and educate current and future journalists through professional development.